rtrelease/Jetson-Symbolics-Neuromorphics/ComputationalPschiatry.md

 So implementing edge computational psychiatry tools for the Jetson and the upcoming DGX Spark seems a worthwhile effort.

-A [python version of ELIZA](https://github.com/wadetb/eliza) is available for an appreciation of the original application.
+A [python revival of lost ELIZA code](https://github.com/wadetb/eliza) is available for an appreciation of the original application.

 ##### In media res...